 - Chocolate chip waffles: Stir ½ cup of chocolate chips or chopped semi-sweet chocolate to the batter before cooking.

 - Strawberry and whipped cream waffles: Serve topped with strawberry sauce and whipped cream.
 (My FAVORITE way to eat waffles!)

 This recipe uses a couple ingredients that not everyone keeps stocked in their baking cupboard.
 These waffles are best when made as written, but you can make the following substitutions and still end up with a pretty great waffle.

-- Waffle Maker: If you don’t own a waffle maker, this is the one I own, and I absolutely love it.
-I’ll be totally honest, I was little disappointed when I took it out of the box, because it felt a little cheap compared to waffle makers I’ve handled in the past, but it does such a good job cooking waffles that I don’t care.
+Waffle Maker: If you don’t own a waffle maker, this is the one I own, and I absolutely love it.
+I’ll be totally honest, I was little iffy when I took it out of the box, because it felt a bit cheap compared to waffle makers I’ve handled in the past, but it does such a good job cooking waffles that I don’t care.
 And you can stand it upright for storage, which is a nice space-saver.

 - 1/4 cup (30g) corn starch

 - 1 large egg

 - Melted butter optional for serving